ELD Implementation and Enforcement Leading to Spike in Full Truckload and Direct LTL PricesPosted On 23th January 2018

 The impact on the freight markets is already profound and inflationary as drivers and equipment are immediately less productive.
 There will be an increased demand for LTL-volume common carrier movements and truck/rail movements, and even some push into expedited by cargo van and air shipments as shippers get caught with no other viable options at times.

 ELDs will help enable the master re-organization of the supply chain that technologists imagine.
 In the here and now, shippers should expect to accommodate the fewer number of drivers available to them.
-We recommend booking trucks well ahead of time because there is a much smaller cushion of carrier capacity available for the first quarter of 2018 than there was in 2017.
+We recommend to choose FTL trucking companies and booking trucks well ahead of time because there is a much smaller cushion of carrier capacity available for the first quarter of 2018 than there was in 2017.